 After verifying your phone number, you’ll see your new Backblaze B2 account page.

-Retrospect needs two pieces of information to access Backblaze B2.
+Retrospect needs these pieces of information to access Backblaze B2.

 s3.us-west-001.backblazeb2.com/your_bucket_name (using the endpoint URL listed in Backblaze "Buckets" page)

 Access Key: Use the Application Key ID (keyID).

 The S3 Compatible API does not support the master key but does support application-specific keys.
 You’ll need to click "Add a New Application Key" under "App Keys" to get the "Application Key ID" (KeyID) and the "Application Key" (applicationKey).

 The path is listed as "Endpoint" under the bucket description on your Backblaze "Buckets" page.

 Adding cloud storage as a destination is simple.
 Retrospect has a new set type called "Cloud".
 Create a new backup set/media set and select "Cloud" as the type.